Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be found in the tabbed pages below.

 The District of Columbia offers several property tax relief programs to assist property owners.
 Popular property tax relief efforts include a homestead deduction, tax credits for historic properties, senior citizen tax relief, and property tax exemptions and deferrals.
 Check the link above for more details and eligibility requirements to claim these tax credits.

-The real property tax is the largest source of tax receipts for the District government, accounting for 27.6 percent of total local-source General Fund revenues in fiscal year 2013, the latest year for which complete data is available.
+The real property tax is the largest source of tax receipts for the D.C. government, accounting for 28.5% of total local-source general fund revenues in fiscal year 2015.

 Inheritance and estate taxes